max01110/Small-Games/Tic-Tac-Toe AI - Minimax Alg/README.md

   - Recursvie
 - It is impossible to win against this algorithm
-  - The computer will always, either, lose or tie -More info on the algorithm: https://en.wikipedia.org/wiki/Minimax
+  - The computer will always, either, lose or tie
+- More info on the algorithm: https://en.wikipedia.org/wiki/Minimax

 ## Coded With
 - p5